Autism in France: Descriptions

 In France, autism is described as a lifelong neurodevelopmental disorder, with three main factors: genetics, brain development and behavior.
 It is characterized by communication difficulties, repetitive behaviors, strong resistance to change, and obsessive interests or activities.
 There may also be sensory sensitivities.
 Autistic individuals may experience additional conditions like epilepsy, hyperactivity, or sleep and eating disorders.

 The French Ministry of Solidarity and Health has moved away from sub-categories of autism and now uses the term Autism Spectrum Disorder (ASD), which reflects the varying development of individuals within society.

 According to Franck Ramus of the French National Centre for Scientific Research (CNRS), autism involves differences in three areas: social interaction, communication, and preferred interests or activities.
 These differences can lead to challenges in adapting to family and social life, causing difficulties for both the individuals and those around them.

 Cognitive psychiatrist Laurent Mottron notes that while most autistic people struggle with societal adaptation, a small group, around 10%, can be verbal, relatively independent, and successful in adulthood.
 However, others may remain non-verbal or experience behaviors that are harder to manage.

 Causes

 The cause of autism is considered multifactorial, with a significant genetic component.
 Research has identified genetic mutations that affect communication between neurons.
-Claims that autism is caused by psychological factors, such as parental traits, gluten, vaccines, or mercury, are not supported by scientific evidence.
+Claims that autism is caused by psychological factors, such as parental traits, or even gluten, vaccines, or mercury, are not supported by scientific evidence.

 Some critics, like journalist Gerald Messadié, argue that psychoanalysis has contributed to the incorrect belief that autism is purely psychological.
 In France, the term "child psychosis" has often been linked to psychodynamic explanations of autism.
 However, many researchers and professionals, including psychiatrists and psychoanalysts, have suggested various psychological models to understand autism, though these views are not universally accepted.